MyJetTools/ffmpeg-utils/Readme.md

 ### To compile the code for linux,

-configure docker-compose file like this:
+configure Dockerfile file like this:

 ```dockerfile
 FROM ubuntu:22.04